Education in India: Teacher careers

-Coaching
+Coaching Institutes

 Increased competition to get admission in reputed colleges has given rise to private coaching institutes in India.
 They prepare students for engineering, medical, MBA, banking jobs' entrance tests as well as American SAT and GRE.
 There are also coaching institutes that teach subjects like English for employment in India and abroad.

 Private coaching institutes are of two types: offline coaching and online coaching.
 There are many online coaching centres and apps available in the market and their usage is growing, especially in tier 2 metro cities.

 A 2013 survey by ASSOCHAM predicted the size of private coaching industry to grow to $40 billion, or Rs 2.39 trillion (short scale) by 2015.

-Kota in Rajasthan is the called the capital of engineering and medical colleges' entrance's coaching sector.
-In Punjab, English language is taught by coaching institutes for foreign visa aspirants to get the right IELTS score for their applications.
+Kota in Rajasthan is the called the "Coaching Capital Of India" as it prepares students for engineering and medical entrance exams like IIT-JEE and NEET-UG In Punjab, English language is taught by coaching institutes for foreign visa aspirants to get the right IELTS score for their applications.
 Mukherjee Nagar and Old Rajinder Nagar in Delhi are considered a hub for UPSC Civil Services Examination coaching.
 To compete in these exams, Center and some state governments also provide free coaching to students, especially to students from minority communities.

 Coaching classes have been blamed for the neglect of school education by students.
 Educationists such as Anandakrishnan have criticised the increasing importance being given to coaching classes as they put students under mental stress and the coaching fees add to the financial burden on parents.
 These educationists opine that if a good schooling system is put in place, children should not need additional coaching to take any competitive examination.

+The Indian education system has faced criticism for its emphasis on rote learning and intense examination pressure.
+This pressure has been linked to cases of mental health issues and student suicides especially in the city of Kota, Rajasthan, amongst those preparing for competitive exams such as JEE and NEET-UG.
+In 2023, India witnessed a rise in the number of student suicides with Kota, Rajasthan witnessing a record breaking 26 suicide cases in a single year.
+Initiatives like the National Level Common Entrance Examination (NLCEE) provide students with exposure to various career paths and institutions, guiding them to make informed decisions about their future.
+By reducing uncertainty and regret in their choices, such initiatives aim to alleviate stress and help students avoid extreme responses to academic challenges.

+The Ministry of Education has implemented a new law regulating private coaching institutes to control growing student suicides.